Vinushika/ssc2museca/readme.md

 ## Header Tags

 * ``TITLE`` - The title of the song as it shows in-game.
 This can include all sorts of characters, including english, kana or kanji.
 Various accented latin characters may not render correctly due to particulars about how the game handles certain character sets, though.
+* ``SUBTITLE`` - The chart ID that will be read by the converter.
+Museca's final music database update ended at 226, so you should use 227 or higher.
 * ``TITLETRANSLIT`` - The title of the song as sounded out, written in half-width katakana (dakuten allowed).
 This is used for title sort.
 There are converters which take any english and give you the katakana, and converters that go from full-width to half-width katakana.
 Use them!
 * ``ARTIST`` - The artist of the song as it shows in-game.
 This can include all sorts of characters, including english, kana or kanji.
 Various accented latin characters may not render correctly due to particulars about how the game handles certain character sets, though.
 * ``ARTISTTRANSLIT`` - The artist of the song as sounded out, written in half-width katakana (dakuten allowed).
 This is used for artist sort.
 There are converters which take any english and give you the katakana, and converters that go from full-width to half-width katakana.
 Use them!